Matthew-Neal/Readme-Generator/README.md

 ## Installation:

-From terminal run "npm init".
+Clone or Download this Github repository.
+From terminal (once opened this downloaded folder) run "npm init".
 Follow instructions to create the readme file.
 Then run "npm install".

 ## App Usage: